Does Frozen Fruit Go Bad? Shelf Life, Safety

 Is sour frozen fruit still safe?

-This matters because many users make the same mistake: they thaw a bag, notice an odd smell, then try to taste a piece "just to check."
-That is exactly what food-safety guidance tells you not to do.
+This matters because many users thaw a bag, notice an odd smell and then taste one piece "just to check."
+That is not a good safety habit.
+When the product looks or smells clearly wrong, the safer decision is to throw it away.

-Large ice crystals, heavy frost inside the bag, and obvious dehydration usually tell you something important about the product's storage history.
-It may have been exposed to temperature fluctuations, weak sealing, or repeated opening and closing.
-It may still be safe, but it is unlikely to be at its best.
+Large ice crystals, heavy frost inside the bag and obvious dehydration often tell you something important about storage history.
+The product may have experienced weak sealing, temperature fluctuation or repeated opening and closing.
+It may still be usable in smoothies or cooking, but it is unlikely to be at its best.

-If the fruit smells unusually fermented, dull, stale, or simply "wrong," do not ignore it.
-The same applies to strange discoloration, heavy browning, or a texture that feels abnormally damaged after thawing.
-USDA's Kitchen Companion says to discard foods with unusual odor, color, or texture, and never taste food to determine its safety.
+If the fruit smells unusually fermented, stale or simply wrong, do not ignore it.
+The same applies to strange discoloration, heavy browning, obvious contamination, package failure or a texture that feels abnormally damaged after thawing.

 For buyers, this is more than household advice.
 It is a reminder that sensory stability is part of product value.
 A fruit pack that consistently develops off character before its expected quality window creates downstream risk.